equinor/data-science-template/README.md

 │   └── temp                 <- Temporary files.
 │
-├── docs                     <- Any specific documentation (try ideally to keep to README.md) │   └── process_documentation.mf  <- Standard template for documenting process and decisions.
+├── docs                     <- Any specific documentation (try ideally to keep to README.md) │   └── process_documentation.md  <- Standard template for documenting process and decisions.
 │
 ├── examples                 <- Add folders as needed e.g. examples, eda, use case │